Famous Market Research Failures

 Bottled water was huge when Coors put out Rocky Mountain Sparkling Water in 1990.
 Coors beer, too, was popular, so the company figured slapping the word “Coors” on bottled water could lead to incredible sales.

 Except, as with Crystal Pepsi, consumers were confused.
 Was this water mixed with beer or alcohol?
 What exactly was it?
 Either way, it did not seem too appetizing.
 Perhaps not wanting to admit a mistake, Coors kept the “Coors” wording on instead of trying to find another way to market bottled water.
-So not only was this a marketing research fail, it signaled a company that may have had too much pride or inflexibility to adjust quickly (unlike Coke’s about face on their brand).
+So not only was this a marketing research failure, it signaled a company that may have had too much pride or inflexibility to adjust quickly (unlike Coke’s about face on their brand).
 Personally, I think alcohol water might just be the next big thing…

 Speaking of Coors’ inability to adjust to consumer confusion with what could be a simple design change, it is worth looking at Kodak and its problems in recognizing or acknowledging the advent of digital photography.
 Kodak did do the necessary research.
 In the 1980s, the company looked at factors such as the costs and flexibility of digital photography, and the research was right on point.